cbrueffer/tophat-recondition/README.md

 - the "mate is unmapped" SAM flag is not set on any reads in the unmapped.bam file ([TopHat issue #3](https://github.com/infphilo/tophat/issues/3))
 - the mapped mate of an unmapped read can be absent from accepted_hits.bam, creating a mismatch between the file and the unmapped read's flags ([TopHat issue #16](https://github.com/infphilo/tophat/issues/16))

-This script was developed as part of a PhD research project in the [laboratory of Lao H. Saal, Translational Oncogenomics Unit, Department of Oncology and Pathology, Lund University, Sweden](http://www.med.lu.se/english/klinvetlund/oncology_and_pathology/research/canceromics_branch/research_units/translational_oncogenomics/).
+This software was developed as part of a PhD research project in the [laboratory of Lao H. Saal, Translational Oncogenomics Unit, Department of Oncology and Pathology, Lund University, Sweden](http://www.med.lu.se/english/klinvetlund/oncology_and_pathology/research/canceromics_branch/research_units/translational_oncogenomics/).